| TECHNICAL EXPERTISE

 RESIDENTIAL

-Building Information Modeling (BIM) is nowadays widely used to model and design buildings of all types and sizes.
+Building Information Modeling (BIM) is now widely used to model and design buildings of all types and sizes.
+In its early days, BIM was often perceived as suitable only for large, complex structures, and most early adopters focused on applying the technology to such projects.

-The fact is that BIM for residential design can be adopted effectively for small firms too if we apply it with the right preparation and strategic planning.
+Today, however, BIM is increasingly being applied in residential projects, marking a significant shift in the construction industry.
+Importantly, BIM for residential design can be adopted effectively even by small firms, provided it is implemented with the right preparation and strategic planning.

 HOSPITAL